 - Product categories must contribute significant energy savings nationwide.

-- Qualified products must deliver the features and performance demanded by consumers, in addition to increased energy efficiency.
+- Certified products must deliver the features and performance demanded by consumers, in addition to increased energy efficiency.

-- If the qualified product costs more than a conventional, less-efficient counterpart, purchasers will recover their investment in increased energy efficiency through utility bill savings, within a reasonable period of time.
+- If the certified product costs more than a conventional, less-efficient counterpart, purchasers will recover their investment in increased energy efficiency through utility bill savings, within a reasonable period of time.

 - Energy efficiency can be achieved through broadly available, non-proprietary technologies offered by more than one manufacturer.

 - Product energy consumption and performance can be measured and verified with testing.